goodnessops/aws-cloud-portfolio/Monitoring & Alerting with CloudWatch and SNS/README.md

 # CloudWatch Monitoring & Alerting

 ## Overview
 This project demonstrates how to set up basic monitoring and alerting for an EC2 instance using Amazon CloudWatch and SNS.
 It ensures proactive notifications when CPU utilization exceeds a threshold, simulating a real-world cloud support monitoring scenario.
+This project solves the problem of not knowing when an EC2 instance is under high load.

 ## AWS Services Used
 - Amazon CloudWatch